 Over the last few weeks, my feed has been dominated by VPN services advertising ‘lifetime’ subscriptions for their services.
-The subscriptions lifetime only if you have a life expectancy of a hamster.
-First of all, these subscriptions are limited to one-off payment every 2 or 5 years.
-Second of all, If the VPN service goes under, so your money and ‘lifetime’ warranty.
-It’s a marketing bullshit really, but there is a way to get the real lifetime VPN subscription.
+The subscription’s lifetime only if you assume a life expectancy of a hamster.
+First of all, these subscriptions are limited to the one-off payment every 2 or 5 years.
+Second of all, If the VPN service goes under, so does your money and ‘lifetime’ warranty.
+Its marketing faff really, but there is a way to get the real lifetime VPN subscription.

 The REAL lifetime VPN subscription

 There are 3 main reasons to use VPN service:

 - To access content that has IP/geo-restrictions

 My real lifetime VPN subscription solution is cheaper never goes under but comes with small limitations.
 I’m talking about setting up your own VPN at home on a $5 Raspberry Pi Zero.
 Something, that I found very useful during my trip to China.
 The VPN on a Raspberry Pi.